Polarization modes of gravitational waves in generalized Proca theory: Introduction

 The successful detection of gravitational waves \cite{Abbott1,Abbott2,Abbott3,Abbott4,Abbott5} implies the arrival of the gravitational wave astronomy era.
 In addition to using electromagnetic waves, we can also develop astronomy and cosmology by detecting gravitational waves \cite{Shi Pi,Andrea Addazi,Rong-Gen Cai,Zhi-Chao Zhao,Zong-Kuan Guo}.
 Not only that, gravitational waves can also help us test various modified gravities and deepen our understanding of gravity \cite{R. Cai2,Ligong Bian}.

 Polarization is an important property of gravitational waves.
-In four-dimensional space-time, there are at most six independent polarization modes of gravitational waves \cite{Eardley}.
-For a specific modified gravity, due to the constraints of the field equations, it generally does not allow all six polarization modes, but rather allows a subset of them.
+In 1973, Eardley, Lee and Lightman pointed out that there are up to six independent polarization modes of gravitational waves in the general four-dimensional metric theory \cite{Eardley}.
+For a specific modified gravity, due to the field equations constraining the possible value of the Riemann tensor, it generally does not allow all six polarization modes, but rather allows a subset of them.
+For example, for general relativity, the vacuum Einstein field equation requires the Ricci tensor is zero, which results in the theory having only two polarization modes of gravitational waves, namely the $+$ mode and the $\times$ mode.
 Different theories predict different classes of polarization modes, so it can be expected that some of them will be excluded from the detection of polarization modes of gravitational waves in the future.